olhazu-tech/azure-ad-identity-lab/azure-ad-lab-notes.md

 ## Security
-- Enabled MFA the user of IT-Support group (not the whole group as Zure free version limited this feature)
+- Enabled MFA the user of IT-Support group (not the whole group as Azure free version limited this feature)
 - Tested sign-in and Conditional Access policy